Is Study Abroad Affordable?

-Short-term or summer programs are almost always cheaper on the whole than semester programs, but semester programs may provide more value per dollar spent, since you usually earn two to three times as much credit for a semester program as a summer program.
+Short-term and summer programs are almost always cheaper on the whole than semester programs; however, semester and year-long programs typically provide a lot more value per dollar spent because students can earn two or three times as many academic credits, spend more time abroad, and may qualify for larger scholarship awards.

 Compare exchange rates

-Compare the exchange rates of currencies in several countries to get the best deal on the dollar.
-You may find that you get more for your money in some countries than in others.
+Compare the exchange rates of currencies in several countries to get the best deal on the U.S. dollar.
+You may find that you get more for your money in some countries than others.

 Think about program type

-Exchange programs are usually cheaper than affiliate programs if you are an in-state student.
-However, if you are an out-of-state student, you may find that affiliate programs are not necessarily more expensive.
+If you are an in-state student, then reciprocal exchange programs are usually cheaper than affiliated programs; however, if you are an out-of-state student, then you may find that affiliated programs are not necessarily more expensive.

 Look into financial aid and scholarships that may be available to you

 The key to getting your hands on financial aid or scholarship money is to start early and plan ahead.
-There is information on this website to help you find additional funds.
-Visit the Financial Aid and Scholarships page to get more information about all of these options.
+Visit the Financial Aid and Scholarships webpages to get more information about these options.

 Look carefully at your lifestyle and budget right now

 Are there ways you could save money?
-Do you currently have a job that would allow you to save additional money towards a study abroad experience?
-If you don't have a job currently, would you consider getting one?
-Many students are able to save substantial funds toward their study abroad experience just by working part-time and budgeting carefully.
+Do you currently have a job that would allow you to save additional money for a study abroad experience?
+If you don't have a job currently, could you consider getting one?
+Many students are able to save funds for studying abroad just by working part-time and budgeting carefully.

 Consider the program location

 Program costs can vary widely by program location.
-For example, many large cities in Europe have high costs of living, while cities of comparable size in Latin America or Africa usually have much lower costs of living.
-Consider a program in a non-traditional location - you will usually save money!
-Also, you may find that a program in a small town or city, regardless of the country, provides better value than a program in a large city.
+For example, many large cities in Europe have high costs of living while cities of comparable size in Latin America usually have much lower costs of living.
+Consider studying abroad in a less traditional location - you will usually save money!
+Also, you may find that a program in a small town or city, regardless of the country, provides better value than a program that is based in a large city.